Ouwekaas/LoRa_APRS_Tracker/README.md

 My wish list:
 a.
 Updating the libraries and test them
 b.
-Some other features in the LCD screen, like QRA locator or coordinates, whould be choice, speed and direction as well.
+Some other features in the LCD screen, like QRA locator or coordinates, speed and direction as well.
 c.
-Have a select knob so I can change icon from example car to tent or jogger, configurable in the json file.
+Have a select knob so I can change profiel from car to tent, jogger, sota, pota.
+Profiles should be configurable in the json file.

 Vy Michel pe1pts.